anton-kravchenko/cypress-selectors/docs/docs/api-reference/selectors.md

 }
 ```

-By default, `ByAttribute` queries elements with `cypress-id` attribute (`Selectors.header` selector), but the attribute can be specified explicitly as for `Selectors.listing` selector
+By default, `ByAttribute` queries elements with `cypress-id` attribute (`Selectors.header` selector), but the attribute can be specified explicitly as for `Selectors.listing` selector.

+The default attribute can also be configured [globally](/cypress-selectors/api-reference/global-configuration#defaultattribute).

 ### @BySelector